gavinr/presentations/stylus-wordpress/slides.md

 ![CSS](images/developers.gif)

 Note:
 - We're all developers here.
 Which means we're all lazy.
-And that's a great thing!
+Summer is coming up - I want to hit the pool!
+And being lazy is a great thing!
 Because it makes us more ...

 ---

 ![CSS](images/efficient.gif)

 Note:
 - Efficient.

 ---